 26 projects totaling ₹ 8,900 crore had been finished as of April 2023; 42 projects totaling ₹ 15,340 crore were in development; and 33 projects totaling ₹ 36,640 crore were in execution.

-Along with the ministries of highways and railroads, the Ministry of Ports, Shipping, and Waterways (MoPSW) is putting thorough port connectivity strategy into action.
+Along with the ministries of highways and railroads, the Ministry of Ports, Shipping, and Waterways (MoPSW) is putting a thorough port connectivity strategy into action.

 Also Read: China praises Nehru’s Panchsheel, Non-Alligned Movement